Antonio de Ulloa: Legacy and tributes

-As a scientist, Ulloa is remembered principally for his role in the determination of the figure of the Earth and for his pioneering reports on platinum.
-Some historians of science consider him the first discoverer of platinum, even though the material was already known and worked in present-day Colombia before Ulloa documented it.
+As a scientist, Ulloa is remembered principally for his role in determining the figure of the Earth and for his pioneering reports on platinum.
+Some historians of science consider him the first discoverer of platinum, even though the material was already known and worked with in present-day Colombia before Ulloa documented it.
 Moreover, Ulloa's reports identified the material as a "stone" with unusual properties, rather than as a distinct metal.
 He is also credited for his reports of "Ulloa's halo" and other related optical and meteorological phenomena.

 The confidential report to the Marquess of Ensenada, written primarily by Ulloa around 1746 and signed jointly with Jorge Juan, remained unknown to the public until long after the death of its authors.
 The report was finally published in 1826 by an Englishman named David Barry.
-Barry had spent some time in the newly independent Spanish America seeking opportunities for investment, only to become disillusioned about the prospects for the region.
+Barry had spent some time in newly independent Spanish America seeking investment opportunities, only to become disillusioned with the region's prospects.
 In Madrid, he obtained a manuscript copy of the report by Juan and Ulloa, which he then edited and published in Spanish after his return to London, under the title Noticias secretas de América ("Secret News from America").
+The original title chosen by the authors has been translated into English as Discourse and Political Reflections on the Kingdoms of Peru.

-The Noticias secretas paints a dire picture of the state of the administration of the Spanish dominions in America in the 1730s and 1740s, alleging many instances of corruption and mismanagement by both the civil and the ecclesiastical authorities, as well as by the guilds of merchants and artisans.
+The Discourse paints a dire picture of the administration of the Spanish dominions in America in the 1730s and 1740s, alleging numerous instances of corruption and mismanagement by both the civil and ecclesiastical authorities, as well as by the guilds of merchants and artisans.
 The report also denounces the exploitation of the Native American population by unscrupulous governors (especially the corregidores) and priests (especially those belonging to the mendicant orders).

-The publication of the Noticias secretas generated an enduring controversy among historians of Spanish America concerning its importance and reliability.
+The publication of Noticias secretas has generated enduring controversy among historians of Spanish America.
 While some authors, particularly in Spain, have minimized their importance and even dismissed their publication by Barry as an element of the "Black legend" against the Spanish empire, other scholars have regarded the Noticias secretas as one of the best informed and most interesting first-hand accounts of political and institutional corruption in Spanish America, and as a key source for understanding its persistence in the region after independence.
+According to the Peruvian economic historian Alfonso W. Quiroz, the work of Juan and Ulloa may "be considered a foundational text in the anticorruption tradition in Hispanic and Peruvian letters".
+Quiroz connects the contents of the Discourse with Ulloa's later reports on the entrenched corruption that he faced as governor of Huancavelica.

 Ulloa was probably buried in the Military Church of San Francisco, in San Fernando, Cádiz.
 When Captain Manuel Baturone Santiago inspected the church in 1995, he found a damaged tablet that seemed to be marked "Ulloa", but with no identifiable human remains behind it.
 The Spanish navy then installed a commemorative plaque in Ulloa's honor in the Pantheon of Illustrious Sailors, also in San Fernando.